alces/essentia-et-accidentia/articles/drafts/pythonic_way_to_write_playbooks.md

 In order to convert string into integer, instead of Python **int** function we must you the Jinja2 filter with the same name, but working with Jinja2 filters is out of scope of the article.

-Variables defines in Ansible playbook can be not only strings and integers but lists and dicts too.
-They can be defined using YAML way:
+Variables defined in Ansible playbook can be not only the strings and integers but the lists and dictionaries too.
+They can be defined using a YAML-like way:

 ```
 vars: